-This quick checklist will help winter-proof your vehicle and could save you a lot of time, money, and stress.
+This quick checklist will help winter-proof your vehicle and could save you a lot of time and hassle down the road.
 As always, check your owner’s manual for specific details about your car’s components and how to conduct these checks safely.

 If you have a garage, we suggest clearing it out to make room for your vehicle.
 If you don’t have a garage, it might be worth investing in a high-quality car cover.

-A reliable cover or garage shelter will protect your car when it’s parked, but what about when you’re driving through the snowy streets?
-Slushy snow and rock salt could damage the bodywork, but regular car washes and a protective waxing during winter months will help keep your paint job pristine.
+A reliable cover or garage shelter will protect your car when it’s parked, but what about when you’re on the road?
+Slushy snow and rock salt could damage the bodywork.
+To prevent this, regular winter car washes and even protective waxing during these months will help keep your paint job pristine.

-Obviously, clear visibility is extremely important when you’re on the road, and wiper blades lose their effectiveness faster than most people think.
+Visibility is extremely important when you’re on the road.
+Unfortunately, wiper blades lose their effectiveness faster than most people think.

-Once you notice leftover water streaking to the windshield after every swipe, it's usually time to replace them, but you can always try wiping down the rubber with a washcloth to see if that improves performance.
+Once you start noticing streaks on the windshield after every swipe, it's usually time to replace your blades with new ones, but you can always try wiping down the rubber with a washcloth to see if that improves performance.

 Wipers have standardized lengths and sizes, so it depends on what your car supports.
 Replacing the wipers yourself is a simple job, but you should consult your owner’s manual for specific details.

-Pro tip: When starting your engine in really cold weather, save your windshield wipers and use an ice scraper or de-icer to remove ice from your windshield.
+When starting your engine in really cold weather, save your windshield wipers and use an ice scraper or de-icer to remove ice from your windshield.
 When you park your car outside, fold your wipers out to prevent them from freezing and sticking to the windshield.
-Also, it's a good idea to keep your windshield washer fluid topped up.